-Bellin College Residency Requirement
+Bellin College BSRS Residency Requirement

-A student who transfers into the radiologic science program must complete a minimum of 65 credits in radiologic science at Bellin College.
+A student who transfers into the radiologic science program must complete a minimum of 44 credits in radiologic science at Bellin College.
+Of the 44 credits, at least 36 credits must be within the Radiologic Science major.
+Of these 36 credits, at least 24 must be upper level credits.